uniclau/rect-ng/README.md

 	<rectng data="musicians" columns="columns"></rectng>
 	<rectng data="musicians" columns="columns" multiselect="true"></rectng>

-The last two tables shoud behave identically.
+The two tables above sholud behave identically.

 And of course, you can limit selection to just one row by doing this: